syncfusion-content/windowsforms-docs/WindowsForms/XPToolbar/Themes.md

 ---
 layout: post
-title: Themes | Windows Forms | Syncfusion
+title: Themes in Windows Forms xptoolbar control | Syncfusion
-description: Supports set of visual styles to customize the look and feel of XPToolBar control
+description: Learn about Themes support in Syncfusion Windows Forms xptoolbar (XPToolbar) control and more details.
 platform: WindowsForms
 control: XPToolBar
 documentation: ug
 ---

-# Themes
+# Themes in Windows Forms xptoolbar (XPToolbar)

 Theming is the process of applying rich look and feel to visual elements of a control.
 The [`Style`](https://help.syncfusion.com/cr/windowsforms/) property is used to set the visual style of the XPToolBar control.
 This control provides the following theming options: